codegrits/CodeGRITS/README.md

 especially those related to eye gaze.
 CodeGRITS also provides a [real-time data API](developer.md) for future plugin developers and researchers to design context-aware programming support tools.

+We provide an example project [DataStreamReceiver](https://github.com/codegrits/DataStreamReceiver) that builds on top of the real-time data API.
+It is designed to receive the IDE and eye tracking data and directly visualize them in two separate windows.

 ## Key Features

 - :mag: **IDE Tracking**: CodeGRITS tracks developers’ IDE interactions, including mouse clicks, keyboard inputs, etc.